Ollolai: Immigration

-Places of interest
+Sights

 Architecture

 The main square of the village was created in the early 20th century by diverting the stream that crossed it.
 Inside it lies a church dedicated to St. Michael the Archangel, which contains paintings by Carmelo Floris in the apse as well as a crucifix painted by Franco Bussu, an inhabitant of Ollolai.
 The oldest part of the church is a chapel dedicated to St. Bartholomew.